vmware/vic/tests/test-cases/Group1-Docker-Commands/1-23-Docker-Inspect.md

 * Step 21 should result in a valid digest, previously cached
 * Step 22 should result in valid Mounts data
 * Step 23 should result in correct container status values (created, running, exited)
+* Step 24 should result in hostname in config
+* Step 25 should result macaddress in the result
+* Step 26 should result DNS
+* Step 27 should result multiple DNS entries
+* Step 28 should result memory and cpu numbers in hostconfig

 # Possible Problems:
 None